-The Board of Directors manages the Company's capital structure and makes adjustments in light of changes in economic conditions.
+The Board of Directors manages the Company's capital structure.

-The Board's of Directors policy is to maintain a strong capital base so as to maintain investors' and market confidence and to sustain future development of the business.
+The Board of Directors policy is to maintain a strong capital base so as to maintain investors' and market confidence and to sustain future development of the business.
 The Company's management seeks to maintain a sufficient capital base for meeting the Company's operational and strategic needs, with the objective to safeguard the ability to continue as a going concern, settle the obligations and optimize the capital structure in order to reduce the cost of capital and maximize the return on capital to the shareholders and maintain the level of capital that will ensure the settlement of liabilities.
 The amount of capital maintained in each reporting period (see table below) met management's objectives.

-Managed capital consists of ordinary shares, preferred shares of series A and B, as well as repurchased own shares and options as of December 31, 2023.
-For the amounts, please refer to Note 13 Share capital, of these financial statements.
+The capital managed by the Group's management includes equity.
+As such, managed capital consists of ordinary shares, preferred shares of series A and B, as well as repurchased own shares and options as of year-ended December 31, 2024.
+For the amounts, please refer to Note 14 Share capital, of these financial statements.
 There are no externally imposed capital management requirements (such as covenants or similar).